|who were patients in the United States Public Health Service Hospital No. 54 located at

 been recognized as the highlight of the entertainment programs of DAV conventions and have

-and having a difficult time supporting and extending its Service Officer program, the N.O.T.R.
+trouble and having a difficult time supporting and extending its Service Officer program, the

-raised and contributed funds for this purpose.
-In recent years they have contributed to the
+N.O.T.R. raised and contributed funds for this purpose.
+In recent years they have contributed to

-Disabled American Veterans Service Foundation to assist the Legislative Programs of the DAV and
+the Disabled American Veterans Service Foundation to assist the Legislative Programs of the

 Much could be said about the difficulties the organization encountered in the early struggle to

-those members who worked so hard over the years helping build the N.O.T.R. to the high position it
+of those members who worked so hard over the years helping build the N.O.T.R. to the high

-now holds and to those who continue to sell its aims and purposes.
-Their names are legion, many
+position it now holds and to those who continue to sell its aims and purposes.
+Their names are

-have passed away and even to mention a few would be unfair to all the others, but recognition
+legion, many have passed away and even to mention a few would be unfair to all the others, but

-must be given to the responsible for it all and that is the founder, Volney P. Mooney, who was the
+recognition must be given to the responsible for it all and that is the founder, Volney P. Mooney,

-first Imperial Golden Rodent.
-He later became Commander of Chapter No. 5 in Los Angeles,
+who was the first Imperial Golden Rodent.
+He later became Commander of Chapter No. 5 in Los

-Department Commander of California, National Judge Advocate for eight years and was elected
+Angeles, Department Commander of California, National Judge Advocate for eight years and was

-in the archives of this Order, they were tried and found true to their trusts, to their obligations and
+inscribed in the archives of this Order, they were tried and found true to their trusts, to their

-welfare of our disabled comrades and there will always remain in the minds of all members those
+the welfare of our disabled comrades and there will always remain in the minds of all members

 "Semper Idem Et Semper Fidelis"